Posted: 8 months ago, last updated 13 days ago.

 Cross-Play: Play against people on different platforms, Xbox, PlayStation and PC.

-Rated PEGI 16 for strong violence and ESRB TEEN for blood and violence.
+Rated PEGI 18, as show in the Rust Console Edition trailer.
 The developer states that "this Game may contain content not appropriate for all ages, or may not be appropriate for viewing at work: Nudity or Sexual Content, Frequent Violence or Gore, General Mature Content"

 Users Interact: The game enables players to interact and communicate with each other, so may expose players to language usually associated with older rated games.